esculapeso/EsculapAI/roadmap/ipfs/README.md

 # IPFS - Integration

-IPFS (Interplanetary File System) is used by Aipg for issuance meta-data, messaging, and transaction meta-data.
+IPFS (Interplanetary File System) is used by Esa for issuance meta-data, messaging, and transaction meta-data.

 IPFS hashes are stored on-chain.
 * Issuance transaction for issuance meta-data.
 * Send channel token or ownership token to the same address to "broadcast" a message.
 * Any other transaction can optionally include transaction meta-data.

-Aipg must interact with IPFS in order to show messages because the message content is stored on IPFS.
+Esa must interact with IPFS in order to show messages because the message content is stored on IPFS.
 IPFS access should be on by default, but should be able to be turned off with a flag.  -noipfs  Seed nodes, back-end systems, etc. will not need IPFS.

 ### Phased approach to IPFS integration

-The two phase approach allows Aipg to use IPFS natively, but also use existing IPFS proxies.
+The two phase approach allows Esa to use IPFS natively, but also use existing IPFS proxies.

 Add a class of IPFS functions for init, get, and add, where these functions will either get from ifps daemon, ipfs proxies, or NOOP if -noipfs is set.